-AP VoteCast: Biden edges out Sanders on electability
+AP VoteCast: Electability boosts Biden, Sanders falls short

-WASHINGTON (AP) — Joe Biden came into Tuesday’s primaries riding a wave of voter confidence about his chances of victory in November.
+WASHINGTON (AP) — Joe Biden went into Tuesday’s primaries riding a wave of voter confidence about his chances of victory in November — and that propelled him to wins in Michigan, Missouri and Mississippi.

-Democratic primary voters in Michigan, Missouri and Mississippi are more likely to think the former vice president could defeat President Donald Trump in the general election, compared with Biden’s top rival, Vermont Sen. Bernie Sanders, according to AP VoteCast surveys in the three states.
+Democratic primary voters in those states were more likely to think the former vice president could defeat President Donald Trump in the general election, compared with Biden’s top rival, Vermont Sen. Bernie Sanders, according to AP VoteCast surveys of voters.

-That perception of electability is part of what is drawing Democrats to rally around the more moderate Biden, who has emerged as the party’s front-runner thanks to moderate and conservative voters moving quickly in his direction.

-The presidential race has become increasingly uncertain in recent days as the outbreak of the coronavirus led to a plunge in the stock market and new jitters about the economy.
-Here is a look at voters’ views as they cast their ballots in half of the six primary contests on Tuesday.

 ELECTABILITY

 Voters generally view Biden as the better match against Trump.
 About 80% in Michigan and Missouri believe Biden could beat the incumbent, while roughly 90% in Mississippi feel that way.
-Just about two-thirds of voters in each state thought Sanders was likely to defeat the incumbent president.
+Just about 60% of voters in each state think Sanders would be likely to defeat the incumbent president.

 Still, there is some notable indecision among primary voters about whom they’ll cast a ballot for in November.
 Roughly 80% in each state say they will definitely vote for the Democratic candidate against Trump no matter who is nominated.
-But about 20% say their decision depends on which candidate becomes the nominee.
+But close to 20% say their decision depends on which candidate becomes the nominee.

 In Michigan, a state that flipped Republican in 2016, those undecided voters looked more like potential Trump voters than liberals unhappy with the prospect of a Biden nomination.
-Among voters saying their November decision depends on the nominee, about 20% describe themselves as conservative and roughly 60% say they are moderate.
-That’s true in Republican-leaning Missouri as well.
+Among voters saying their November decision depends on the nominee, about 2 in 10 describe themselves as conservative and roughly half say they are moderate.
+That’s largely true in Republican-leaning Missouri as well.

 WHERE IS THE ENTHUSIASM?

 Even if Democratic primary voters like their odds in November, enthusiasm isn’t overwhelming.
-Just about half of voters in Michigan and Missouri and roughly 60% in Mississippi say they are very enthusiastic about the candidate they are supporting in the primary.
+Just about half of voters in Michigan and Missouri and roughly two-thirds in Mississippi say they are very enthusiastic about the candidate they are supporting in the primary.
 In all three states, roughly a third are somewhat enthusiastic.
-About 10% expressed little to no enthusiasm.
+As many as 1 in 10 expressed little to no enthusiasm.

-Many voters — ranging between about a third in Mississippi and 40% in Missouri — say they made their decision at the last minute.
-Those who made their decisions well before the final stretch were far more likely than those who just decided to express high enthusiasm about their candidate.
+In Missouri and Michigan, Sanders’ supporters are more enthusiastic than Biden’s.
+About two-thirds of Sanders’ voters said they were very enthusiastic about supporting their candidate, compared with about half of Biden’s supporters saying the same.

 TOP ISSUES